LuigiBlood/sts_proto_hacks/README.md

 This repository contains these hacks for the prototype version of Special Tee Shot:

-- Quality of Life patch (SpecialTeeShotProtoQoLpatch.asm)
+- Quality of Life patch

 This patch fixes the controls to be more like the final version, which is much easier to play.
+See the readme for more information.

 ## Prerequisites